-When operating your vehicle in 4WD LOW, the engine speed is approximately three times that of the 4WD HI position at a given road speed.
+When operating your vehicle in LOW RANGE, the engine speed is approximately three times that of the AWD AUTO position at a given road speed.
 Take care not to overspeed the engine and do not exceed 25 mph (40 km/h).

-Proper operation of four-wheel drive vehicles depends on tires of equal size, type, and circumference on each wheel.
-Any difference will adversely affect shifting and cause damage to the transfer case.
+Proper operation of all-wheel drive vehicles depends on tires of equal size, type and circumference on each wheel.
+Any difference in tire size can cause damage to the transfer case.

-Because four-wheel drive provides improved traction, there is a tendency to exceed safe turning and stopping speeds.
+Because all-wheel drive provides improved traction, there is a tendency to exceed safe turning and stopping speeds.
 Do not go faster than road conditions permit.

-You or others could be injured if you leave the vehicle unattended with the transfer case in the N (Neutral) position without first fully engaging the parking brake.
-The transfer case N (Neutral) position disengages both the front and rear driveshafts from the powertrain and will allow the vehicle to move regardless of the transmission position.
+You or others could be injured if you leave the vehicle unattended with the transfer case in the NEUTRAL position without first fully engaging the parking brake.
+The transfer case NEUTRAL position disengages both the front and rear driveshafts from the powertrain and will allow the vehicle to move regardless of the transmission position.
 The parking brake should always be applied when the driver is not in the vehicle.